Ynlay/100-days-of-code/log.md

 **Today's Progress**: Not much coding today, started babysteps into PHP course from SoloLearn, signed up and looked up 		                 		       organizations for google summer code!

+### Day 64: March 22

+**Today's Progress**: Continued working on wikipedia viewer for FreeCodeCamp.
+Solved a couple of javascript challenges.

 ### DAYS SKIPPED SO FAR : 14